zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

-And so has [started](http://learnxinyminutes.com/docs/c/) my path to [re-learn C](http://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628) (I barely ever used it and it was over a decade ago) and to learn Perl 6's NativeCal in great detail.
+And so has [started](http://learnxinyminutes.com/docs/c/) my path to [re-learn C](http://www.amazon.com/Programming-Language-Brian-W-Kernighan/dp/0131103628) (I barely ever used it and it was over a decade ago) and to learn Perl 6's NativeCall in great detail.
 Oh, and I'll blog about my journey in a series of bite-sized posts.
 Let's begin!

 ## Use C Libraries Without Writing Any C Code!